Skip to content

 Integrate JWT validator into authentication middleware

-This CL integrates the JWT validator from the previous CL into
+This PR integrates the JWT validator from the previous PR into

 the main authentication middleware.
 The middleware will validate